Iota Nu Delta

 Iota Nu Delta (ΙΝΔ, also IND) is the first South Asian interest college fraternity.
 IND was founded in 1994 at the Binghamton University.
 It is a member of the North American Interfraternity Conference since 2007 and National APIDA Panhellenic Association since 2016.

 Founding

 On February 7, 1994, eight male students at Binghamton University in Vestal, New York, founded the first South-Asian Interest Greek Organization.
 Their stated goal in forming the organization was to bridge the gaps between people of different backgrounds, ethnicity, and cultures while promoting South Asian (Indian, Pakistani, and Bangladeshi) cultural awareness.
 The first eight members, known as the national Founding Fathers, of Iota Nu Delta Fraternity, Inc. are Sachin Chopra, Samir Chopra, Ankur Desai, Shaiju Eapen, Varun Gujral, Stanley Jacob, Johri Mathew, and Renjy Vattasseril.

 Iota Nu Delta Fraternity, Inc. is South Asian-based, but is not exclusive to men of South-Asian origin.

 Symbols

-The fratermity's mottos are "Is The Fire In You?" and "Imitated Never Duplicated".
+The fraternity's mottos are "Is The Fire In You?" and "Imitated Never Duplicated".
 Its colors are orange and green.
 Its symbol is a rose over a sword.
 Its jewel is the diamond.
 Its publication is The ΙΝΔ Insider.